handpoint/handpoint.github.io/solutionsfordevelopers.md

     image: https://handpoint.imgix.net/Website%20refresh%20photos/graphics/TMS_Portal.png
 security:
   title: Real humans, at your service.
   description: Partner success is our passion.
-No forced forums or multi-week long email replies.
-We have real humans ready to help you with troubleshooting, technical questions, or global strategies.
+We connect your developers directly with the people who built the platform.
+We connect your sales people with our international experts.
+We have real humans ready to help you with troubleshooting, technical questions, or new features.
 Slack or email to speak to someone right away.
 cloudlogos:
   title: "You’re in good company"
   logos: